Short Term Illness & Injury Plan for B.C. Government Employees

 Auxiliary Employees With Benefits

-The maximum benefit period for auxiliary employees who qualify for benefits is seven months at 75 percent of the regular rate of pay.
+The maximum benefit period for auxiliary employees who qualify for benefits is seven months at 75% of the regular rate of pay.

 Auxiliary Employees Without Benefits

 Auxiliary employees without benefits who have worked at least 400 hours in the same ministry without loss of seniority receive a weekly indemnity.
-The weekly indemnity provides 60 percent of normal average earnings from the 15th day of the illness or injury to a maximum of 15 weeks.
+The weekly indemnity provides 60% of normal average straight-time earnings for a maximum of 15 weeks.
+The benefit waiting period, in each case of illness, will be seven calendar days.

-Stage 3 STIIP benefit may be supplemented—or topped up to 100 percent of regular pay—by using other available time allotments such as vacation credits, exclusion supplementary credit or compensatory time off.
+Stage 3 STIIP benefit may be supplemented—or topped up to 100% of regular pay—by using other available time allotments such as vacation credits, exclusion supplementary credit, or compensatory time off.
 Enter your top-up option directly into the Time and Leave.

-A full-time regular employee only earns vacation credits for a given month if they have received at least 10 days (70 hours) pay at straight time rates in that month.
+A full-time regular employee only earns vacation credits for a given month if they've received at least 10 days (70 hours) pay at straight time rates in that month.
 To prevent miscalculations and unnecessary over-payments from occurring, take into account that your vacation will be prorated.

-Existing benefits—like MSP, extended health and dental—and pension contributions continue without interruption, as if you were still working.
+Existing benefits - like extended health and dental - and pension contributions continue without interruption, as if you were still working.

 Reporting Other Income

-If you are on STIIP or long term disability, you are required to report through AskMyHR any other income received as a result of illness or injury such as WorkSafe BC, Insurance Corporation of BC (ICBC), private insurance, employment insurance, Canada Pension Plan or income assistance.
+If you're on STIIP or long-term disability, you're required to report through AskMyHR any other income received as a result of illness or injury, such as WorkSafe BC, Insurance Corporation of BC (ICBC), private insurance, employment insurance, Canada Pension Plan, or income assistance.
+Submit a service request using the category Myself (or) My Team or Organization > Leave & Time Off > Sick Leave.
+Add “STIIP” in the subject line.